Muslim women whose relatives were killed in the massacre outside the Srebrenica-Potočari memorial in Srebrenica, Bosnia. All photos by the author

 Much has been said about these UN troops and how they let this happen, but the lack of aid for vulnerable civilians originally stems from those who placed the under-resourced peacekeepers in Bosnia in the first place.
 UN leadership hesitated and allowed the massacre to happen.

-The Dutchbat forces eventually handed over the last 3,000 people, mostly men of military age and a handful of younger boys, all of whom were executed.
+The "Dutchbat" forces eventually handed over the last 3,000 people, mostly men of military age and a handful of younger boys, all of whom were executed.
 A large majority of the children were spared and shipped off to Tuzla.
-Less publicized was the fact that Serb soldiers picked up a number of young Muslim women in the vicinity of the powerless Dutch soldiers and gang-raped them nearby, their screams apparently audible from the UN base.
-The peacekeepers had arrived in 1993 and left two years later, having failed quite miserably.
-(On Wednesday, the Hague found the Dutch state liable for more than 300 deaths.)
+Less publicised was the fact that Serb soldiers picked up a number of young Muslim women in the vicinity of the powerless Dutch soldiers and gang-raped them nearby, their screams apparently audible from the UN base.
+The peacekeepers had arrived in 1993 and left two years later having failed quite miserably.
+(On Wednesday, the Hague found the Dutch state liable for over 300 deaths.)

-Many of those transported to Muslim safe zones more than 60 miles away were women and children who got picked up by Serbs in coaches, their gas paid for by the UN.
+Many of those transported to Muslim safe zones over 60 miles away were women and children who got picked up by Serbs in coaches, their fuel paid for by the UN.
 The 10,000-plus men left behind were not so lucky.
 Many were rounded up and shot over the next days and weeks.

 Yet, like Rwanda the year before, the UN and world governments all stood by as these atrocities took place.